Education, Health, Livelihoods

 Conservation Programs in Schools

 Every year, we work with local primary schools and reach some 2,000 elementary school children with supplies and learning materials, courses, and teacher training.
 Conservation education classes for primary school children are offered in towns near the park, and best-performing students are taken to the park for nature walks and to view golden monkeys.
-We also lead teacher-training programs help equip school teachers to provide conservation education even more widely.
+We also lead teacher-training programs that help equip school teachers to provide conservation education even more widely.

 Teacher training is also underway with secondary school teachers, including workshops on conservation, gorillas, and biodiversity; use of teaching aids; and development of syllabi.